apsc160/cms_contest/daq_writenegative/statement/statement.md

 - The DAQ is initialized with setup number 4, and the displays are all initially blank `___` on the first call to `continueSuperLoop()`
 - The first line of input (and every second line thereafter) corresponds to the values of the input switches, which are ignored
-- The second input line `0` tells us to display the digit 0
+- The second input line `-32176` tells us to display that negative number on the set of 7-segment displays
-- The fourth input line `13` tells us to display the number 13
+- The fourth input line `42` tells us to display the number 42
 - etc...